What Is Preventive Maintenance? (Types, Benefits & Examples)

 Check Critical Assets

-Your business’ main assets will be the regularly-used equipment that contributes to your overall success.
+Your business’ main assets include the regularly used equipment that contributes to your overall success.
 For example, if you own a restaurant, a walk-in refrigerator is going to be one of your essential assets — your business can’t function without it.
 For regular refrigerator maintenance, it’s important to check door seals, defrost built-up ice, check the drip pan and drain hole, and clean the condenser coils every so often.
+You should consider performing these tasks once per month when it comes to maintaining the optimum functionality of your most critical assets.

 Inspect All Essential Business Vehicles